ALanguillaume/blackadder/README.md

 # Simple Text Analyis of The Black Adder

 This repository is the companion example of the presentation **Caring about Code**.
-It is meant to showcase R coding best practice and teach student how to set up modular workflow.
+It is meant to showcase R coding best practices and teach students how to set up a modular workflow.